Global Citizen Solutions

 Overall, Portugal’s real estate market remains resilient, with forecasts predicting continued growth of about 5 to 6 percent in 2025.
 The Algarve has outperformed the national average, with asking prices increasing by 9 to 14 percent annually.

-In Faro, property prices are still more accessible compared to premium coastal resorts, making it an attractive entry point for buyers looking to balance lifestyle with investment potential.
+In Faro, property prices remain more accessible compared to premium coastal resorts, making it an attractive entry point for buyers seeking to balance lifestyle with investment potential.

 Another aspect supporting Faro’s real estate market is its year-round vibrancy.
 Unlike some resort towns in the Algarve that become quiet during the off-season, Faro is a lively, functioning city with a university, hospital, government offices, and an international airport.
 This creates consistent demand for both property purchases and rentals, whether short-term or long-term.